-|server_addr:server_port||Destination IP and port of a request.|
+|server_addr:server_port||Destination IP and port of request.|

-|status||Status code returned by CLB to the client.|
+|status||Status code returned by CLB to client.|

-|upstream_status||Status code returned by RS to CLB.|
+|upstream_status||Status code returned by RS to CLB instance.|

-|request_length||Number of bytes of the request received by the client.|
+|request_length||Number of bytes of request received from client.|

-|bytes_sent||Number of bytes of the request sent to the client.|
+|bytes_sent||Number of bytes sent to client.|

 |http_host||Request domain name.|

 |http_referer||HTTP request source.|

-|request_time||Request processing time (from the first byte received by the client until the last byte sent to it, i.e., the total time it takes for the client request to reach CLB, for CLB to forward the request to RS, for RS response data to arrive at CLB, and for CLB to forward the data to the client).|
+|request_time||Request processing time.
+The timing begins when the first byte is received from the client and stops when the last byte is sent to the client, i.e., the total time the whole process takes, where the client request reaches a CLB instance, the CLB instance forwards the request to an RS, the RS responds and sends data to the CLB instance, and finally the CLB instance forwards the data to the client.|

 |tcpinfo_rtt||TCP connection RTT.|

 |connection_requests||Number of connection requests.|

-|22||ssl_handshake_time||Time that an SSL handshake takes.|
+|ssl_handshake_time||The time that an SSL handshake takes.|

 |ssl_protocol||SSL protocol version.|